while2/while2.github.io/_posts/2014-09-07-swap-linked-list-nodes-for-quick-sort.md

 </pre>
 Note that pa always follows node a, swapping can change it's value but can never change its address.

-This neat swapping also works for neighboring nodes.
+This simple swapping also works for neighboring nodes.
 Given 2 nodes as:
 <pre>
        *p1          *p2